azmasamy/redeem/README.md

 - `subscribe` with an attached near amount of 10N which is the subscribtion fees.
 - `getSubscribers` lists all the subscribers.
 - `getActiveSubscribers` lists all subscribers that have unexpired subscribtion.
-- `redeem` redeems a service. required parameter is (serviceId). which you can get by viewing the available services i.e. `getAvailableServices`.
+- `redeem` redeems a service and sends the profit to the provider. required parameter is (serviceId). which you can get by viewing the available services i.e. `getAvailableServices`.

 ## Runing the sample validation contract